davidgohel/officedown/README.md

     > document without losing the reference numbers.
 Captions are also
     > auto-numbered by Word.

+  - Full support for flextable output, including with outputs containing images and links.

+    The package enable knitting flextable outputs with images or plots in cells without using `{officer}`.
+Insertion of images in `{flextable}` is not supported with `rmarkdown::word_document` but is possible by using `officedown::rdocx_document`.

 ### PowerPoint

 The package also enhances PowerPoint productions with R Markdown by